kevin-mizu/domloggerpp/README.md

 - `Domains`: Easily manage allowed domains, similar to the functionality in the popup menu.
 - `Webhook`: Specify a remote host that will receive logs based on your configuration settings.
 - `Devtools`: If you're using a backend server and prefer not to display information in your devtool panel, this section lets you disable that feature.
+- `Table`: Personalize the devtools tables to align with your preferences.
 - `Customize`: Personalize the application's theme to align with your preferences.

 <br>